openflighthpc/openflight-boilerplate/CONTRIBUTING.md

 ## Report an Issue

-If you find a bug - behavior of %PROJECT% code or documentation contradicting your expectation - you are welcome to report it.
+If you find a bug - behaviour of %PROJECT% code or documentation contradicting your expectation - you are welcome to report it.
 We can only handle well-reported, actual bugs, so please follow the guidelines below.

-Once you have familiarized with the guidelines, you can go to the [GitHub issue tracker for %PROJECT%](https://github.com/openflighthpc/%GITHUB-PROJECT%/issues/new) to report the issue.
+Once you have familiarised with the guidelines, you can go to the [GitHub issue tracker for %PROJECT%](https://github.com/openflighthpc/%GITHUB-PROJECT%/issues/new) to report the issue.